shfitz/DM2193-Intro-to-Web-F17/README.md

 * **F Unacceptable** (The performance and/or attendance of the student has failed course requirements.)

 ### TECHNOLOGY USE IN THE CLASSROOM
-There will be time to use laptops during class, and there will be time to close them because it has been scientifically proven that ["laptop multitasking hinders classroom learning for both users and nearby peers"](http://www.sciencedirect.com/science/article/pii/S0360131512002254?np=y).
-When in class, you may use your laptops for any activities pertaining to the course: taking notes, researching material relevant to our readings and discussions, making class presentations, etc. However, the following uses are unacceptable: checking email, instant messaging, texting, using social networking sites such as facebook, twitter etc. **When your fellow students are presenting, please close your laptops and silence your cell phones.**
+Laptop computers and other mobile devices are invaluable tools for artists, designers, and students when used responsibly.
+However, this technology can also be incredibly distracting, especially in the classroom.
+When in class, you may use your laptops and other devices for any activities pertaining to the course: taking notes, researching material relevant to our readings and discussions, doing VFS homework, making class presentations, etc. However, the following uses are unacceptable: checking email, instant messaging, texting, using social networking sites such as facebook, etc. Also, during class screenings, your laptops should not be used.

+Special note on phones.
+Cellphone use in the classroom is not acceptable.
+Turn you phone off, or put it airplane mode.
+Think of the battery life you'll be saving.
+If you are using a phone in class, it will count as an unexcused absence and negatively affect your grade.

 ### ACADEMIC HONESTY
 Please review [NYU's School of Engineering's academic dishonesty policy](http://engineering.nyu.edu/academics/code-of-conduct/academic-dishonesty) in its entirety.

-In this course, students will utilize open source code  libraries, learn by reading other people's code, and draw inspiration from independent web design research.
+You will use open source code libraries, learn by reading other people's code, and draw inspiration from independent research.
 These are essential skills, but it is equally essential to give credit where credit is due.

 You MUST have complete rights of use for materials that appear in your projects.
 This includes but is not limited to text content, source code, images, illustrations and audio.
 The source of any materials NOT created by you MUST be documented.
 Please remember that you can collaborate with other students to create your own media or contact rightsholders for permission.
 If you need to use stock material, you will need to provide documentation that you have the right to use it whether it is a negotiation with the rightsholder or proper use of open source / Creative Commons material.